TimPaterson/FixDebugInfo-GCC-ARM/README.md

     1368:   2205        movs    r2, #5
     136a:   4393        bics    r3, r2
     136c:   e7ab        b.n 12c6 <main+0x162>
-However, the disassembly in the Atmel Studio debugger looks like this:
+However, the disassembly in the Microchip Studio debugger looks like this:

                 if (ch >= 'A' && ch <= 'Z')
     0000134E 03.00                 movs r3, r0